ritchie46/ritchievink.com/content/post/bayesian-optimization.md

 {{< figure src="/img/post-26/explore-forest.png" >}}

 Not that long ago I wrote an introduction post on [Gaussian Processes]({{< ref "gaussian-process.md" >}}) (GP's), a regression technique where we condition a Gaussian prior distribution over functions on observed data.
 GP's can model any function that is possible within a given prior distribution.
-And we don't get a function $f$, we get a whole posterior distritbution of functions $P(f|X)$.
+And we don't get a function $f$, we get a whole posterior distribution of functions $P(f|X)$.

-This of course sounds very cool and all, but there is no free lunch.
+This of course, sounds very cool and all, but there is no free lunch.
 GP's have a complexity $\mathcal{O}(N^3)$, where $N$ is the number of data points.
 GP's work well up to approximately 1000 data points (I should note that there are approximating solutions that scale better).
-This led me to believe that I wouldn't be using them too much in real world problems, but luckily I was very wrong!
+This led me to believe that I wouldn't be using them too much in real-world problems, but luckily I was very wrong!

 ## Bayesian Optimization
 This post is about bayesian optimization (BO), an optimization technique, that gains more tractions over the past few years, as its being used to search for optimal hyperparameters in neural networks.
 BO is actually a useful optimization algorithm for any black-box function that is costly to evaluate.
-Black box, in this sense, means that we observe only the (noisy) outputs of the function and not more information that could be to our advantage (i.e. first or second order derivatives).
+Black box, in this sense, means that we observe only the (noisy) outputs of the function and not more information that could be to our advantage (i.e. first- or second-order derivatives).
 By 'costly', we mean that the function evaluations are on a certain budget.
-There are resource required to evaluate the function.
+There are resources required to evaluate the function.
 These resources are often time or money.

 Some examples where bayesian optimization can be useful are: